-Grintovec PresentedGrintovec is the highest peak of Kamniške in Savinjske Alpe (one of the southeasternmost groups of Alps).
-It is well known for the majestetic view from its top and for the variety of mounteneering possibilities.
+Grintovec is the highest peak of Kamniške in Savinjske Alpe (one of the southeasternmost groups of Alps).
+It is well known for the majestic view from its top and for the variety of mounteneering possibilities.
 It can be reached by easy (although long lasting) mountain paths, by secured climbing paths and also by hard climbing ascents.
 It is also one of our most beautiful mountains for tour skiing.

 Almost certainly Grintovec was first ascended by neighbouring farmers, hunters and shepherds.
-The first recorded ascent was done by the botanist Scopoli in 1759.
-The great explorer of this alpine region dr. J. Frischauf stimulated two natives from Jezersko to find the passage over the north slope to Mlinarsko sedlo and to the peak.
+The first recorded ascent was done by the botanist Scopoli* in 1759.
+The great explorer of this alpine region dr. J. Frischauf motivated two natives from Jezersko to find the passage over the north slope to Mlinarsko sedlo and to the peak.

-Grintovec is characterized by its long roof, heading towars the south.
+Grintovec is characterized by its long roof, heading towards the south.
 This is its common look, when we watch it from Gorenjska plane.
 The roof is some 500 meters high, not very steep, but enough, that in winter some care is needed.
-In summer a comfortable path winds up, but in winter and spring usually some additional equipment is needed, to come up safely.
+In summer, a comfortable path winds up, but in winter and spring, usually some additional equipment is needed, to come up safely.
 The roof can be done with skis also upwards, but conditions must be good.